WHY LA TASHA?

 There are four levels of courts in Pennsylvania: Magisterial District Courts, Courts of Common Pleas, the appellate Commonwealth & Superior Courts, and the Supreme Court.
 The Court of Common Pleas is located at the Dauphin County Courthouse at Front & Market Streets in the City of Harrisburg and presides over jury trials for criminal and civil matters, juvenile delinquency hearings, spousal and child support hearings, custody hearings, divorces, adoption hearings, estate matters, guardianship hearings, land use disputes, name changes, license suspension appeals and emergency matters such as protection from abuse (PFA) injunctions.

-The Dauphin County Court of Common Pleas has a full compliment of 10 judges.
-Currently, there are 8 men and 1 woman actively serving on the bench.
-There is 1 vacancy which was created by the retirement of the Honorable Judge Richard A. Lewis.
-With your vote, La Tasha will fill Judge Lewis’s vacant seat and bring a fresh perspective to the bench.
+The Dauphin County Court of Common Pleas will have a full compliment of 11 judges.
+Currently, there are only two women actively serving on the bench.
+With your vote La Tasha will fill one of two vacancies and bring a fresh perspective to the bench.

 La Tasha’s Qualifications